International checkers world records (2)

 Ton Sijbrands

-played on 24-25 of September 2009 in the Olympic Stadium of Amsterdam 'blind' against 28 opponents.
-His score of 76,8 % was above the limit of the FMJD (70%).
-Sijbrands took 41 hours for this session.
+played on 19-21 of December 2014 in Hilversum 'blind' against 32 opponents.
+His score (71,9%) was more than the limit of the FMJD (70%).

 See also nr.
 77 and 78 (Italian draughts and checkers)!